MushroomObserver/developer-startup/README.md

 ### TL;DR ###

-From a clean Mac to running the tests:
+From a clean Mac/PC to running the tests:

 Install VirtualBox: https://www.virtualbox.org/